Fractured Magic: Chapter Thirteen

 The Fractured Magic logo with the image of a man with all-black eyes.

-Roman sighed and flopped onto the open space beside her, face-first into the mattress.
-Maebhe yelped in surprise as she bounced, not expecting such a petulant response, given his mood when he’d left.
+Roman sighed and flopped onto the open spot beside her, Maebhe yelping in surprise as the mattress bounced.
+He’d been so cheerful when he left; he must have suffered indeed in the time since.
 “Magistrate Ranulf won’t budge,” he said, voice muffled.
-“Gareth’s been trying to get Kieran and Ide released since they were first taken, with no luck.”
+“Gareth’s been trying to get your family released since they were first taken, but he's had no luck.”

-“We learned some things, though,” Dinara said from the doorway.
+“We learned some useful information, though,” Dinara said from the doorway.
 She lingered there, as unwilling to come inside as she’d been to tangle herself in Maebhe’s problems.
 Not that Maebhe blamed her.
-Where Roman was difficult to read, either stern or silly, switching between them without warning, Dinara was easy.
-Every so often, her eyes slid over to Roman, emotions flurrying through them: concern, trepidation, fear.
-It was all because of Maebhe’s disruption, and she couldn’t help but feel guilty.
+But where Roman was difficult to read, with his fluctuating moods and guarded smiles, Dinara was easy.
+Her eyes kept sliding over to Roman, emotions flurrying through them: concern, worry, fear.
+It was all because of Maebhe, and she couldn’t help but feel guilty.

-“Your brother and his fiancee were detained on charges of conspiring against Unity and are being held on the island,” Roman explained, rolling onto his back and staring at the ceiling.
-“Good to know, but it doesn’t actually help us get them back.”
+“Your brother and his fiancée were detained on charges of conspiring against Unity.
+They’re being held on the island,” Roman explained, rolling onto his back and staring at the ceiling.
+“It’s nice to know where they are, but it doesn’t actually help us get them back.”

 “Still, they’re alive!
 That must be a relief,” Dinara said with an encouraging smile.
-Maebhe didn’t much feel like smiling back, but Dinara was so kind, it felt like the least she could do.
+Maebhe didn’t much feel like smiling back, but Dinara had been so kind, it felt like the least she could do.

-“Unfortunately, ‘on the island’ almost certainly means ‘in Unity’s prison’, which is impossible to break into.
-With no easy way in and no Magistrate’s brother to ease the way for us, this certainly poses a challenge,” Roman said.
+“Unfortunately, ‘on the island’ almost certainly means ‘in Unity’s prison,’ which is impossible to break into.
+With no Magistrate’s brother to ease the way for us, that poses a challenge,” Roman said.

 “So what do we do?
 You’re not suggesting we give up?”
 Maebhe asked.

-Roman held up a finger.
+Roman shook his head.
 “I said impossible to break into.
-I can walk us straight in, but the way will be dangerous.”
+I know a secret way.
+I can walk us straight in, but it’ll be dangerous.”

-Dinara opened her mouth, then shut it just as quickly, biting her lip.
-They had half an hour to themselves, but Maebhe was getting the sense Roman hadn’t explained anything more to her in that time.
+Dinara opened her mouth, then shut it just as quickly, biting her lip, and Maebhe guessed Roman hadn’t explained anything more to her in their time away.

-“Come with me,” Roman told them both.
+“Let’s go,” Roman said.
 “Maebhe, put that cloak back on.
 We’re going to visit an old friend of mine.”

-Roman led them north, away from Unity and deeper into Gallontea.
-Maebhe would’ve been suspicious — should have been, probably — but she’d decided she was in too deep to question her choices now.
-For her, emotion ran in a limited supply, and she’d used them all up crying and worrying about Kieran and Ide.
-So when this strange man, all secrets one moment and smiles the next, had given her the first glimmer of hope she’d felt since Kieran was taken, she decided she’d trust him.
-Even if it led to her death, she’d trust him.
-And she’d keep his secrets, too — a favor for a favor.
+Roman led them north, deeper into Gallonten.
+Maebhe should’ve been suspicious of their direction—away from Unity Island, instead of toward—but she was in too deep to question her choices now.
+For her, anxiety ran in a limited supply, and she’d used it all up crying and worrying about Kieran and Íde.
+So when this strange man, all secrets one moment and smiles the next, had given her the first glimmer of hope she’d felt since Kieran was taken, she decided she would trust him.
+Even if it led to her death, she would trust him.
+And she’d keep his secrets, too—a favor for a favor.

-What else was she going to do?
+What else could she do?
 Strike off alone again?
 Not likely.

 Beside her, Dinara had less faith.
-Her eyes never left Roman’s back, though she never voiced the concerns that were clearly ready to bubble out of her.
-Instead, she followed Roman just as quietly as Maebhe, down the side streets and back alleys.
-They avoided the main roads, Roman weaving through shortcuts and hidden paths like someone who’d lived in Gallontea his whole life.
-If he said he knew a shortcut onto the island, Maebhe chose to believe him.
+Her eyes never left Roman’s back, though instead of voicing the concerns that were clearly ready to bubble out of her, she followed along quietly.
+Roman wove through shortcuts and turned down hidden paths like someone who’d lived in Gallonten his whole life, managing to avoid all the major roads in the process.
+As they went on, Maebhe questioned less and less that Roman might know what he was doing.

-Finally, they ended up in a quiet neighborhood — middle class, if Maebhe had to guess, though the architecture here was so different from Orean — filled with rows of tightly-packed, near-identical brick houses.
+Finally, they ended up in a quiet neighborhood—middle class, if Maebhe had to guess, though the architecture here was so different from that in Orean—filled with rows of tightly-packed, near-identical brick houses.

 “Where are we going?”
 Dinara finally asked, keeping her voice to a whisper.